MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 | Query                                        | Description
 |----------------------------------------------|------------------------
-| @MiracleDevs.ORM.Data.Querying.Query         | Represents a `SELECT * Table` for a given type.
+| @Paradigm.ORM.Data.Querying.Query         | Represents a `SELECT * Table` for a given type.
 You can provide a WHERE clause.
 All columns will be retrieved.
-| @MiracleDevs.ORM.Data.Querying.CustomQuery   | Represents a custom `SELECT` statement, where the user must provide the sentence.
+| @Paradigm.ORM.Data.Querying.CustomQuery   | Represents a custom `SELECT` statement, where the user must provide the sentence.
 The selected columns must be configured (mapped) in the entity.

 **Query**